mkyleUD/Caviness-HPC-Shell/setup.md

  ![PuTTY Install](/fig/step8X11.jpg)

  * **Step 9:** Click on the "Session" category again.
 Then click the "Save" button.
-This will save all the setting made in a saved session called caviness.
+This will save all the changed settings made in a saved session called caviness.

  ![PuTTY Install](/fig/step9SavedSession.jpg)

- * **Step 10:** To open a PuTTY terminal to Caviness click "caviness" to highlight it then click "Open".
+ * **Step 10:** To open a PuTTY terminal to Caviness, click "caviness" to highlight it then click "Open".

  ![PuTTY Install](/fig/step10openTerminal.jpg)